-New World Voudou is religion founded in the Diaspora.
+New World Voudou is a religion founded in the Diaspora.
 Haitian Voudou is best known, but there are three primary lines of Voudou.
 Dominican, Haitian, and Puerto Rican.
 All three lines of New World Voudou are monotheistic.
 God is absolute, ineffable, flawless, and eternal.
-In Haiti, God is Papa Bondye, in Dominican and Puerto Rican lines, God is Papa Bon Dios.
+In Haiti, God is Papa Bondye.
+In Dominican and Puerto Rican lines, God is Papa Bon Dios.
 They are the same God; only the French and Spanish languages denote a difference.

 Voudou is a spiritual counter to the institution of slavery.
-For humanity to advance, the keeping of slaves (a world-wide practice) needs to be globally outgrown.
-In the Diaspora, the forced culmination of cultures, namely African, European, and Native Islander created a perfect storm.
-All three cultures had a societal elite who engaged in selling their people as slaves.
+For humanity to advance, the keeping of enslaved people (a worldwide practice) needs to be globally outgrown.
+In the Diaspora, the forced culmination of cultures, namely African, European, and Native Islander, created a perfect storm.
+All three cultures had a societal elite who engaged in selling their people as enslaved people.
 All three cultures had people who experienced the horrors of this trade.
-All three cultures came to mingle on the Island of Hispanola (Haiti/Dominican Republic) and right next door the Island of Puerto Rico.
+All three cultures came to mingle on the Island of Hispanola (Haiti/Dominican Republic) and, right next door, the Island of Puerto Rico.

 The spiritual practices of each culture came to bear against one another.
-But instead fighting for dominance, an act of divine intercession occurred.
-All three divinities merged and found that cooperative action is best of the survival of their respective people.
+But instead of fighting for dominance, an act of divine intercession occurred.
+All three divinities merged and found that cooperative action is best for their respective people’s survival.

-In my lineage of Voudou, there is a story which best describes this situation.
-Other houses have the iconography, but they do not seem to know the story.
-Out of love and respect for Voudou, I will share the story to once and for all erase the notion Voudou is only for certain people.
+In my lineage of Voudou, there is a story that best describes this situation.
+Other houses have the iconography, but they do not know the story.
+Out of love and respect for Voudou, I will share the story to erase the notion Voudou is only for certain people.
 In Dominican Voudou and Puerto Rican Voudou, the image of Our Lady of Charity hovering over three men in a boat is a prevalent one.
 But ask who those men are, and you likely will draw blank stares and cryptic answers.

-They are the Three-Johns.
+They are the Three Johns.
 Black John, Indio John, and White John.
-Representatives of the Africans, the Natives, and the Europeans cultures.
-They find themselves all in the same boat as slaves.
-None of them asked to be there, none of them want to be there, and none of them particularly like one another.
+Representatives of the Africans, the Natives, and the European cultures.
+They find themselves all in the same boat as enslaved people.
+None of them asked to be there, none of them wanted to be there, and none particularly liked one another.
 The only thing they share is the desire to go home.
-All three men are paddling in a different direction, each towards their respective homeland.
+All three men paddled in a different direction, each towards their respective homeland.

 A storm blows in, and the ocean gets choppy.
-Each John rows harder and harder, but still, the boat goes nowhere.
-Each John begins to pray in their native tongue for divine intercession.
+Each John rows harder and harder, still, the boat goes nowhere.
+Each John prays in their native tongue for divine intercession.
 A woman appears above them, and the storm calms.
 Black John sees her as Yemaya.
 Indio John sees her as Attaberia, and White John recognizes Mother Mary.
 None of them are wrong.

-Our Lady of Charity tells the Three-Johns they can never return to the world they once knew.
-However, they could go home in the New World, but only together.
-The skies clear, and the New World, the shore of the Americas lay insight.
+Our Lady of Charity tells the Three Johns they can never return to the old world.
+However, they could go home to the New World, but only together.
 They begin to paddle in the same direction not just as three men but now as three brothers.
+The skies clear, and the New World, the shore of the Americas, lay insight.

-Gran Solier is the light of the sun.
+Gran Solie is the light of the sun.

 Gran Toro Sentao is the heat of the sun.

 Only in the most exceedingly rare circumstance would they directly intervene in human affairs.
 It is a near certainty they would not directly communicate with humans either, as humans are not advanced enough to make sense of their language.
 These Loa speak through other Loa.
-Loa who have the ears to hear them and the tongue to communicate to humans.
-That is not to say Gran Solier, Gran Simbi or Gran Toro are not reachable by prayers, it just goes chain of command and similarly back down.
+Loa has the ears to hear them and the tongue to communicate with humans.
+That is not to say Gran Solie, Gran Simbi, or Gran Toro are not reachable by prayers.
+It just goes chain of command and similarly back down.